Temporary Protected Status Designated Country: Honduras

 |Federal Register Notice Citation:|

-To maintain TPS, you must have filed to re-register during at least one of the following 60-day re-registration periods: from May 16 through July 15, 2016; Dec.
+If you did not re-register during one of the following previous required re-registration periods: from May 16 through July 15, 2016; Dec.
 15, 2017, through Feb.
 3, 2018; or June 5 through Aug.
-6, 2018, and been approved, or have an application that remains pending.
-If you re-registered during one or more of these timeframes, then you do not need to take any further steps.
-If you did not re-register during any of these three timeframes, you may submit a late re-registration application, including a letter that explains your reason(s) for filing late.
-USCIS will determine whether your reasons demonstrate “good cause” for being late, as required under the TPS law.
+6, 2018, you may submit a late re-registration application, including a letter that explains your reason(s) for filing late.
+We will determine whether your reasons demonstrate “good cause” for being late, as required under the TPS law.